 - Lettieri C, Zavalloni D, Rossini R, et al. Management and Long-Term Prognosis of Spontaneous Coronary Artery Dissection.
 Am J Cardiol 2015;116:66-73.

 - Jesse RL.
 On the relative value of an assay versus that of a test: a history of troponin for the diagnosis of myocardial infarction.
 J Am Coll Cardiol 2010;55:2125-8.

 - Thygesen K, Alpert JS, White HD, et al. Universal definition of myocardial infarction.
 Circulation 2007;116:2634-53.

 - Collinson P, Lindahl B. Type 2 myocardial infarction: the chimaera of cardiology?
 Heart 2015;101:1697-703.

-Keywords: Anemia, Angina, Unstable, Arrhythmias, Cardiac, Biological Markers, Comorbidity, Coronary Artery Disease, Creatine Kinase, Creatine Kinase, MB Form, Diagnosis, Differential, Electrocardiography, Fibrinogen, Hypertension, Hypotension, Muscle, Skeletal, Myocardial Infarction, Myocardial Ischemia, Myocarditis, Phthiraptera, Pneumonia, Pulmonary Embolism, Renal Insufficiency, Spasm, Tachycardia, Troponin I, Troponin T, Acute Coronary Syndrome
+Keywords: Anemia, Angina, Unstable, Arrhythmias, Cardiac, Biomarkers, Comorbidity, Coronary Artery Disease, Creatine Kinase, Creatine Kinase, MB Form, Diagnosis, Differential, Electrocardiography, Fibrinogen, Hypertension, Hypotension, Muscle, Skeletal, Myocardial Infarction, Myocardial Ischemia, Myocarditis, Phthiraptera, Pneumonia, Pulmonary Embolism, Renal Insufficiency, Spasm, Tachycardia, Troponin I, Troponin T, Acute Coronary Syndrome

 < Back to Listings